• Skip to primary navigation

 We pulled out the oldest bins and reviewed each item, and I asked these questions:

 1. Is there little or no dust on the object?
-I explained to them that if it had a lot of dust that usually means they hadn't used it in a while because dust settles on items that have not been moved.
+I explained to them that if it had a lot of dust, it usually meant they hadn't used it in a while because dust settles on items that have not been moved.

 2. Do they remember the last time they played with it?